To view this page in Irish please click here.

 You should note that technical details, which we cannot associate with any identifiable individual, do not constitute 'personal data' for the purposes of the Data Protection Acts, 1988 – 2003.

 Cookies are small pieces of information, stored in simple text files, placed on your computer by a website.
 Some cookies can be read by the website on your subsequent visits.
 The information stored in a cookie may relate to your browsing habits on the webpage, or a unique identification number so that the website can 'remember' you on your return visit.
 Other cookies are deleted when you close your browser and only relate to the working of the website.
 Generally speaking, cookies do not contain personal information from which you can be identified, unless you have furnished such information to the website.

 Cookies may be set in a number of places on this website:

-- When you first visit this website, you will see a message informing you about cookies.
-If you click the 'Hide this message' button, a cookie will be set which records your preference.
+- When you first visit this website, you will see a message informing you about the privacy statement.
+If you click the 'Hide this message' button, a Cookie will be set which records this action.

-If you are concerned about how personal data is processed via this website, please contact us by completing the “Ask a Question” form in the Online Services and Forms area of this website.
+If you are concerned about how personal data is processed via this website, please contact us at by completing the "Ask a Question" form in the Online Services and Forms area of Welfare.ie.

 Glossary of technical terms used

 A web browser is the piece of software you use to read web pages.
 Examples are Microsoft Internet Explorer, Chrome, Safari, Mozilla Firefox and Opera.